 You can hire freelancers if the workload is manageable and you want to save money.
 You don't have to include them on your payroll.
 They can be assigned work as and when needed.

-VAs do all the work that regular assistants do.
+Virtual assistants do all the work that regular assistants do.
 The only difference is that they do it from a remote location.
-Wishup is a reputed company that helps you find assistants to suit your needs.
-The reasons to hire executive assistant from Wishup include the following:
+Wishup is a reputable company that helps you find assistants to suit your needs.
+The reasons to hire an executive assistant from Wishup include the following:

 Budget-friendly services